jamierpond/madea.blog/yapi/what-is-yapi.md

 I built yapi for me to quickly test APIs from the without `curl` incantations, and without%20having%20to%20manually%20encode%20query%20parameters%21.

+(I'm also not into having yet another 200 exabyte Electron app on my laptop either...)

 I initially did this with a simple bash script that used `curl` & `jq`.

 Then I was working on other projects using gRPC and TCP, and I saw that I could